Double Stars - An Introduction

 Doubles are targets for everyone.
 They don't require large optics or a very dark sky.
 They require, however, our empathy for them.

-The data is mainly based on the Washington Double Star Catalog (WDS) (as of 7 July 2022) and the Sixth Catalog of Orbits of Visual Binary Stars as of 17 June 2021.
+The data is mainly based on the Washington Double Star Catalog (WDS) (as of 7 July 2022) and the Sixth Catalog of Orbits of Visual Binary Stars (as of 8 July 2022).
 In addition, further designations of double stars (e.g. proper names) are given.

 Contributing observations and photographs